Promotion of In-House Zero Emissions

 By-products generated and their final disposal amount

 In the iron-making process, over 600 kg of by-products are generated for every ton of iron produced.
-In fiscal 2015, NSSMC produced 42.17 million tons of crude steel and generated 24.71 million tons of by-products.
-The majority of these by-products were recycled inside and outside the company.
-NSSMC’s final disposal of industrial wastes amounted to approximately 360,000 tons but maintained a very high recycling rate of 99%.
+In fiscal 2017, NSSMC produced 40.67 million tons of crude steel and generated 23.29 million tons of by-products.
+We strove to reduce the final disposal to less than 260,000 tons, an amount based on the government’s target, such as by recycling the majority of these by-products inside and outside the company.
+As a result, our final disposal of industrial wastes amounted to approximately 230,000 tons and we maintained a very high recycling rate of 99%.

 By-products and Recycling